 1. The proposed annual tribal operating budget shall be disseminated to the tribal members forty-five (45) days prior to the annual meeting

-2. The budget shall be printed on a ballot in such a manner each item line may be approved or disapproved by the tribe members
+2. The budget shall be printed on a ballot in such a manner each item line may be approved or disapproved by the tribal members

 - To develop proposals which are in interest of fulfilling the purpose of the Comanche tribal organization including, but not limited to, programs involving employment, health, education, public relations, social, recreational, and historical activities of the tribe.
 Such program proposals shall be presented to the tribal council for final consideration as to adoption or rejection.